lorentzforces/blue-prints-notes/geography.md

 > _NOTE: most of this information so far as mapping goes is current as of 3rd era from the maps in the 4th grade classroom_

+As per "Drafting Strategy Vol 1," blue is _not_ affiliated with any political entity.

 Our "continent" (or island grouping): Orindia
 - North: Arch Aries
-  - Icon: Peaky Crown
+  - Icon: Peaky Crown / Mountain
-  - Color: Blue
+  - Color: Blue(?)
   - Associated with storms
 - South: Eraja
   - Icon: Hourglass
   - Color: Purple
 - Middle: Orinda Aries (3rd era)
   - Icon: Raffle Ticket
-  - Color: Blue
 - Middle: Fenn Aries (current(?) era)
   - Icon: Pentagon
   - Color: Red